MonaLisaLab/live-local-server-php-enabled/README.md

 ## Requirements

+> **Note:** This extension requires PHP to be installed on your system.
+It will try to find it automatically, but if it fails, you may need to set the path to your PHP executable in the extension settings.

-*   PHP installed on your system and added to your PATH.
+*   PHP installed on your system.
+*   The extension will attempt to automatically find your PHP installation.
+If it cannot, you will need to set the `php-live-server.phpPath` setting.

 ## Extension Settings